 Is likely to exceed 6 mSv in a year, individual monitoring shall be conducted.

-When individual monitoring or workplace monitoring is conducted, appropriate records shall be kept.
+When workplace monitoring or individual monitoring is conducted, appropriate records shall be kept.

 [IAEA: 303]

 NOTE: For occupational exposures arising from transport activities, where it is assessed that the effective dose is most unlikely to exceed 1mSv in a year, no special work patterns, detailed monitoring, dose assessment programmes or individual record keeping need be required.